squanto/Push/readme.md

 - Swipe the table to the left for options on recordings (??).
 - How to organize recent searches (as it's own table in Parse with User => search => timestamp)(??).
 - Search Discovery View Controller.

+- Use core animation to swap the view of each tableviewcell.
+There's probably two views layered on top of each other, with a view animation, set the opacity to 0, and when it comes back, it can respond to touch events.

+- Updating a user profile with a profile photo.

 ## Notes
 1. Appplication controller